beshur/buznik-net/readme.md

 ## Building

+Requires a valid config.json file (see config-sample.json).

+- `npm install`, well, to install dependencies
-- `grunt build` to build assets and static html files
+- `npm run build` to build assets and static html files, to test staff locally
-- `grunt deploy` to build assets (includes `build` job) and to deploy them to remote
+- `npm run deploy` to build assets (includes `build` job) and to deploy them to remote